JCMexplains/writing-for-success-2023/textbook.md

 not before.
 Remember this rule by mentally translating the citation to
 English: "Henderson and others, 2010."

-#### A Work by an Organization
+#### A Work by a Group

-When citing a work that has no individual author(s) but is published by an organization, use the organization's name in place of the author's name.
-Lengthy organization names with well-known abbreviations can be abbreviated.
-In your first citation, use the full name, followed by the abbreviation in square brackets.
-Subsequent citations may use the abbreviation only.
+Some works do not name a person as they author; instead, they only give the name of the group that published them.

+One example is the APA *Publication Manual*.
+The names of the authors do not appear on the cover, although they are included in an introduction to give them credit.

+Government reports are often the same: they will usually be credited to the agency that put them out, not to the individual people who worked on them.

+When citing a work like this, use the group's name for the author.

+If the group's name is long, give it in full the first time and follow it with an abbreviation.
+Later citations may use the abbreviation only.

+First citation to a pamphlet by the American Heart Association:

 > It is possible for a patient to have a small stroke without even
 > realizing it (American Heart Association \[AHA\], 2010).

+Second citation to the pamphlet:

 > Another cause for concern is that even if patients realize that they
 > have had a stroke and need medical attention, they may not know which